Pharmaco-OmicsLab/EasyPubPlot/README.md

-# EasyPubPlot
+# EasyPubPlot -  Easy and Publishable Ploting

-Interactive and customizable Shiny app to easily create publishable plots for scientific papers
+EasyPubPlot provides interactive and customizable tools to easily create publishable plots for scientific papers.

+**This tool has been under development by the Pharmaco-Omics lab.**